thebillkidy/Blog/_posts/2018-04-15-culture-creation-part1-leadership.md

 author: xavier
 ---

-Did you ever lay awake in your bed, wondering what to do with your life? wondering on how you can make an impact in the society of today? wondering on how you can make people follow you?
+Did you ever lay awake in your bed, wondering what to do with your life?
+Wondering how you can make an impact in the society of today?
+Wondering how you can make people follow you?
 Well, if you are thinking about this, you belong to a group of people often called "Influential Leaders".

 Just think about famous people such as Martin Luther King (I have a dream), Che Guevara (Che) or yes, even Donald Trump (Make America Great Again), they all figured out on how to influence people and make them follow them.